redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.PRO.md

 When a SETTING or an ACTION fails, noticed by returning an error status in reply, the context shall enter in error state.
-When a context is in error state, it refuses all new propertiess (SETTING) and all actions (ACTION) except CLEAR.
+When a context is in error state, it refuses all new properties (SETTING) and all actions (ACTION) except CLEAR.
 If a refused query is received, the reply is `error not-recoverable`.